TheLittleNestPlayschool/TheLittleNest/docs/23-brand-messages.md

 Some may become part of our culture.

+Every message should reflect who we are and what we believe.

 ---

 # Growth

 Today I am a little better than I was yesterday.

+Learning is not the destination.

+Growth is.

 Every child grows at their own pace.